SteveKGYang/SteveKGYang.github.io/_pages/about.md

 </font><br/>

 <b><font size=5>News</font></b>
+* ⭐ <font size=4><b>April, 2026</b> I'm excited to be selected as University of Manchester Postgraduate Researcher of the Year in 2026!
+It's the highest honour for UoM PhD graduates and a perfect conclusion of my years as a doctoral researcher.
 * <font size=4><b>April, 2026</b> Two papers accepted by ACL 2026!
 * <font size=4><b>Mar, 2026</b> My first successful funding application!
 Our project: Multi-Agent Reinforcement Learning for Financial AI, have been selected for NVIDIA Academic Grant Program!
 * <font size=4><b>Feb, 2026</b> Invited as keynote speaker at CL4Health wokshop co-located with LREC 2026.